On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Selmer complexes

 In particular, since all rows and columns in this diagram are exact triangles, its commutativity implies the existence of a canonical isomorphism in $D(\ZZ_p[G])$ from ${\rm SC}_{\Sigma',p}(A_{F/k})$ to ${\rm SC}_{\Sigma,p}(A_{F/k})$, as required. \end{proof}

-Taken together, Lemma \ref{v not p}(ii) and Remark \ref{Tamagawa remark} imply that if $p$ is odd and the Tamagawa numbers of $A$ over $F$ are divisible by $p$, then the complex ${\rm SC}_{p}(A_{F/k})$ differs slightly from the `finite support cohomology' complex $R\Gamma_f(k,T_{p,F}(A))$ that was defined (for odd $p$) and played a key role in the article \cite{bmw} of Wuthrich and the present authors.
+Taken together, Lemma \ref{v not p}(ii) and Remark \ref{Tamagawa remark} imply that if $p$ is odd and no Tamagawa numbers of $A$ over $F$ are divisible by $p$, then the complex ${\rm SC}_{p}(A_{F/k})$ canonically identifies with the `finite support cohomology' complex $R\Gamma_f(k,T_{p,F}(A))$ that was defined (for odd $p$) and played a key role in the article \cite{bmw} of Wuthrich and the present authors.
+Otherwise, these complexes differ slightly.

 For such $p$ we have preferred to use ${\rm SC}_{p}(A_{F/k})$ rather than $R\Gamma_f(k,T_{p,F}(A))$ in this article since it is more amenable to certain explicit constructions that we have to make in later sections.